-P75_DR_017 - Powergen
+P105_DR_015 - Powergen

-P75 Introduction of Zonal Transmission Losses
+P105 Introduction of Zonal Transmission Losses on a Marginal Basis without Phased Implementation

 Of all the transmission loss proposals currently on the table Powergen1 continues to believe that P105 is most likely to better facilitate the Applicable BSC objectives.
-Although P75 alternate is our second choice, it can still be said to better facilitate the Applicable BSC objectives compared to the current 'baseline' albeit to a lesser degree.
-Our reasons are fully detailed in the P75/P82 draft assessment report.
+Our reasons are outlined in the modification proposal itself and further detailed in the P75/P82 draft assessment report.
 We also believe an earlier implementation of 1 October 2003 is feasible.